-4.1 Water and sanitation
+4.1.
+Water and sanitation

-The EICV3 results show that 72% of Kayonza district households use an improved drinking water source.
-Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/ yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).

-Figure 4.1 shows that the majority of households use a public standpipe (37%), followed by a protected spring (27%).
-More than a quarter (28%) of households in Kayonza district still use an unimproved drinking water; 22% of these use surface water (from lakes and rivers).
+The EICV3 results show that 61.5% of Kirehe district households use an improved drinking water source.
+Improved drinking water sources include protected springs, public standpipes, water piped into dwellings/ yards, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
+Figure 4.1 shows that the majority of households use a protected spring (33.7%), followed by a public standpipe (27.2%) and 0.6% use other improved water sources.

-Kayonza district has not yet achieved than the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.
+Kirehe district has not yet achieved the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.

-Figure 4.1 Main source of drinking water (percentage of households) in Kayonza
+Figure 4.1 Main source of drinking water (percentage of households) in Kirehe